alec-shell/Alpacalypse/README.md

 # Alpacalypse
 This game is a work in progress, and is very much a pet project.
 The general gist is you are a wizard fighting evil fireball-shooting llamas.
+Screenshots available in the Screenshots folder.
 Thank you for taking a look!

 CONTROLS: